 Oxygen is a key ingredient in our energy pathways.
 Poorly utilising oxygen will leave us without adequate energy to power our muscles, leading to inefficient athletic performance.

 Your training program may not be challenging you in the correct way to improve your VO2max.
 Our Metabolic Efficiency Testing gives an exact measurement of your oxygen consumption while you exercise, and we do not need to rely on the inaccurate equations or wearable tech that often gives misleading results.

 With an exact VO2max measure and a discussion of your goals and training plan, we will advise you of how best to incorporate changes to your training program to maximise VO2max gains.
 Work smarter not harder, it’s far less time consuming than you would think!

-To book, please call the Allsports Indooroopilly clinic on 3878 9011
+To book, please fill in the form below or call the Allsports Indooroopilly clinic on 3878 9011

 For more information, please visit our other Metabolic Testing pages: